 Resource URL is a URL that will be loaded and executed as code, for example, in

-Angular sanitizes untrusted values for the first three items; sanitizing resource URLs is not possible because they contain arbitrary code.
+Angular sanitizes untrusted values for HTML, styles, and URLs; sanitizing resource URLs isn't possible because they contain arbitrary code.
 In development mode, Angular prints a console warning when it has to change a value during sanitization.

 htmlSnippet, once by interpolating it into an element's

 content, and once by binding it to the